Sol Dominicana Airlines

 Sol Dominicana Airlines (also known as Sol Airlines) was a Dominican airline that operated charter flights from the Dominican Republic.
 The airline's main hub was La Romana International Airport.

 Destinations

-Sol Dominicana Airlines flew to 12 destinations in 9 countries, including Aruba, Argentina, Brazil, Curaçao, Saint Martin, Canada, Mexico, Venezuela and the United States.
+Sol Dominicana Airlines planned to operate schedule flights to 8 cities, including Aruba, Buenos Aires, Cancún, Caracas, Curaçao, New York City, São Paulo, and Toronto.

 Fleet

-The Sol Dominicana Airlines fleet consisted of the following aircraft (as of September 2008):
+The Sol Dominicana Airlines fleet consisted of the following aircraft (as of September 2007):

 The first airline's first aircraft, a BAe-146, arrived at La Romana from Mexico on June 7, 2007.